robot-dreams/eop/notes.md

 ## Loose Ends

 Project 1.1
+Project 2.1

 ## Questions

 What would it look like for a programming language to distinguish value types from object types?
 How can we tell when a given finite set of procedures actually forms a computational basis for a type?
 What does it mean to have a concept defined on more than one type?
 What's an example of such a concept?
+How would you formally define the "action" concept?
+When would a transformation be more efficient than an action?

 ## Definitions